Tech-for-Nature/wildsense/README.md

-# Ami Dashboard
+# AMBER Dashboard

 Dashboard for AMBER project currently hosted [here](https://ami-system.github.io/amber-dashboard/).

 ## Running locally

 This page is built using jekyll.
 The source files are saved in `_docs`.
 To test the page locally, you will need to [install jekyll](https://jekyllrb.com/docs/installation/) and make sure you are in the `docs` dir:

 ```
 cd docs